 Before Council can seal a survey plan, the development must comply with the conditions of all relevant approvals.
 The applicant must also ensure the payment of any levied and/or outstanding rates and infrastructure charges prior to plan sealing.

-Council recommends all applicants utilise the Preliminary Plan Sealing Service for all applications.
+Council requires all applicants to utilise the Preliminary Plan Sealing Service for all applications.

 Preliminary Plan Sealing is a free service designed to reduce delays by early initiation of a wide range of processes, including: